bigearth/bitblog/_posts/2018-02-23-bitbox-cli.md

 );
 ```

 Again the entire Bitcoin Cash JSON RPC is available on the `BITBOX` object.
+BITBOX accepts incoming CORS requests but for this to work on your remote $BCH node you'll need to enable CORS.

 ## Summary